chungchung234/overdo/README.md

 ## Branch strategy

 The project follows the branch workflow defined in `codex.yaml`.
-Development is carried out on the `develop` branch.
-Changes are merged into `main` when they are ready for release.
+At the moment, all development happens directly on the `main` branch.

 ## Building and testing